 It is always very important to be open and honest with your physician when talking about adding CBD to your wellness plan.
 Your physician and any other healthcare professional needs to know exactly what YOU are doing for your own health and well-being so that they can adjust their plan for you accordingly.
 While CBD is considered very safe to use, there are some potential interactions that both you and your healthcare provider should know about—and the only way to do that is with open and honest communication.

 The first thing to do is to ensure that CBD is legal in your state, city, region, or country.
 If CBD is not legal in your area, your doctor is most likely not going to be willing to talk about it beyond saying just that.
-In addition, remember that while CBD (with less than 0.3% THC) is legal in most states in the US, THC is still a Schedule 1 drug and while incorrect, many physicians still equate THC with CBD and—for whatever reason—have not kept up to date on the most recent evidence.
+In addition, remember that while CBD (with 0.3% THC or less) is legal in most states in the US, Cannabis is still a Schedule 1 drug and while incorrect, many physicians still equate THC with CBD and—for whatever reason—have not kept up to date on the most recent evidence.
 They may have some concerns over their license to practice, they may have a bias or they may simply not have had the time to become more educated about CBD.

 Along a similar vein, you may just want to check with the provider beforehand with a general question about CBD—you may get a feel for how the next conversation would proceed.
 If, for example, they are dismissive, it may be wiser to talk to another healthcare professional who may be more open-minded.

 Here at LeafReport, we are trying to make that research easier.